Dermatology John Day Oregon

 Mohs micrographic surgery is the most advanced and precise treatment for removing most types of skin cancer.
 Mohs Surgery is a procedure that removes both the visible tumor and microscopic cancer cells beneath the skin surface.
 If Mohs Surgery is recommended, BMH patients can be treated by Derm Health Mohs Surgeons at Harney District Hospital or in Bend.

 Dr. Oliver Wisco and Dr. Matthew Clark are Mohs surgeons with advanced experience in Mohs surgery.
-During this outpatient procedure, Dr. Wisco or Dr. Clark remove and microscopically examine thin layers of skin until only cancer-free tissue remains.
-The immediate microscopic examination of tissue is what differentiates Mohs surgery from other skin cancer removal procedures.
+During this outpatient procedure, Dr. Wisco or Dr. Clark remove and microscopically examines thin layers of skin until only cancer-free tissue remains.
+The immediate microscopic examination of tissue differentiates Mohs surgery from other skin cancer removal procedures.
 The cancerous tissue is removed with reduced normal tissue loss, reducing wound size and chances of recurrence.
 For more information on Mohs Surgery, see Derm-Health.